OBOAcademy/obook/docs/tutorial/fhkb.md

 ![camera](../images/FHKB%20figures/images/black_camera.png)

 ```
-Find a snapshot of the ontology at this stage athttp://owl.cs.manchester.ac.
+Find a snapshot of the ontology at this stage at http://owl.cs.manchester.ac.uk/tutorials/fhkbtutorial.
-uk/tutorials/fhkbtutorial.
 ```

 ## 3.1 Ancestors and Descendants

 The FHKB has parents established between individuals and we know that all people have two parents.
 A parent is an ancestor of its children; a person’s parent’s parents are its ancestors; and so on.
 So, in our FHKB, Robert’s ancestors are David, Margaret, William, Iris, Charles, Violet, James, another Violet, another William, Sarah and so on.
 If my parent’s parents are my ancestors, then what we need is a transitive version of the `hasParent` property.
 Obviously we do not want `hasParent` to be transitive, as Robert’s grandparents (and so on) would become his parents (and that would be wrong).

 We can easily achieve what is necessary.
 We need a `hasAncestor` property that has a transitive characteristic.
 The trick is to make this a super-property of the `hasParent` property.
 As explained before, a sub-property implies its super-property.
-So, if individual _x_ holds ahasParentproperty with an individual _y_ , then it also holds an instance of its super-property `hasAncestor` with the individual _y_.
+So, if individual _x_ holds a `hasParent` property with an individual _y_ , then it also holds an instance of its super-property `hasAncestor` with the individual _y_.
 If individual _y_ then holds a `hasParent` property with another individual _z_ , then there is also, by implication, a `hasAncestor` property between _y_ and _z_.
 As `hasAncestor` is transitive, _x_ and _z_ also hold a `hasAncestor` relationship between them.

 The inverse of `hasAncestor` can either be `isAncestorOf` or `hasDescendant`.
 We choose the `isAncestorOf` option.